 - analyze what constitutes wealth other than money.

-- describe what behavior traits are rewarded and encouraged in a society and what behavior is seen as negative.
+- describe behavior traits that are rewarded and encouraged in civil society.

 - "Aina-Kizz and the Black-Bearded Bai."
 Riordan, James.
 The Woman in the Moon, and Other Tales of Forgotten Heroines.
 New York: Dial Books for Young Readers, ©1984. pp. 42-46.
 Used with the permission of James Riordan.

 - "The Clever Wife."
 Kendall, Carol.
 Sweet and Sour: Tales from China.
 New York: The Seabury Press: Clarion Books, ©1978. pp. 14-17.
 Used with the permission of Clarion Books, an imprint of Houghton Mifflin Company. "'The Clever Wife' from SWEET AND SOUR: Tales From China, retold by Carol Kendall and Yao-wen Li.
 Text copyright ©1970 by Carol Kendall and Yao-wen Li.
 Illustrations copyright ©1978 by Shirley Felts.
 Reprinted by permission of Clarion Books, an imprint of Houghton Mifflin Company.
 All rights reserved."

 - "Earth Cakes, Sky Cakes."
 Hanh, Thich Nhat.
 A Taste of Earth and Other Legends of Vietnam.
 Berkeley, California: Parallax Press, ©1993.
 Used with the permission of Parallax Press.
 "Reprinted from A Taste of Earth (1993) by Thich Nhat Hanh with permission of Parallax Press, Berkeley, California."